Laixi railway station: History

 The station was opened on 28 December 2014 along with the Qingdao–Rongcheng intercity railway.
 The station was closed from 10 July 2019 for reconstruction as part of the Weifang–Laixi high-speed railway.

-In the future, the station will be the start of the Laixi–Rongcheng high-speed railway, which will provide a faster journey to Rongcheng.
+The station is the start of the Laixi–Rongcheng high-speed railway, which provides a faster journey to Rongcheng.

 Name

-The station opened as Laixi North, despite being situated to the south of Laixi City.
-It is however about 2 km north of Laixi railway station on the Lancun–Yantai railway, which opened in 1955.
+The station opened as Laixi North, despite being situated to the south of Laixi.
+However, it is about 2 km north of Laixi railway station on the Lancun–Yantai railway, which opened in 1955.
 In 2020, in preparation for reopening, the name was changed to Laixi railway station.
 The original Laixi railway station was renamed Laixi South.